nasa-nccs-hpda/super-resolution-api/README.md

 ## Example Runs

+This API supports two processing modes: 1) infer() and 2) train().
+The infer() process generates one or more images based on the structure parameter.
+Results for individual tiles, or assembled images for each region, are supported.
+The train() process will generate a new model or tune an existing one.

+*Note that existing models can be plugged in without running the training process.*

 ### Inference

-    > python ./sresConfig/view/super-resolution-cli.py -action infer -region 20-60n -structure tiles -timesteps 3
+    > 'python ./sresConfig/view/super-resolution-cli.py -action infer -region 20-60n -structure tiles -timesteps 3'
     > python ./sresConfig/view/super-resolution-cli.py -action infer -region 20-60n -structure image

 ### Training

     > python ./sresConfig/view/super-resolution-cli.py -action train -region 20-60n -epochs 10

-The scripts under *super-resolution-api/scripts/train* are used to train various super-resolution networks with various configurations.
-The notebook
-[super-resolution-api/notebooks/plot_training.ipynb](./notebooks/plot_training.ipynb) is used to display a plot of loss vs. epochs for the configured training instance.

 ## Inference